Lotika Zellermeier: Biography

 Little is known about Lotika's childhood and early adulthood.
 She was married to a doctor in Kraków but his identity is not known today.
 He died when Lotika was 19 years old.
 Soon after her husband's death, Lotika moved with her sisters to Višegrad, Bosnia and Herzegovina, then Austria-Hungary.
 At the same time two other Jewish families, Zaller and Apfelmeier, moved from Kraków to Višegrad.
 Their destinies will inseparably entwine in the coming years.

-Even she was widowed at such an early age, Lotika never married again and had no descendants.
+Even though she was widowed at such an early age, Lotika never remarried and had no descendants.

 A bit more is known about Lotika's life after she moved to Bosnia.
 In Višegrad she worked as a manager of the Zur Brucke hotel, commonly known as Lotika’s Hotel among the locals.
-The owner of the hotel was husband of her sister Debora, Adolf Zaller.
+The owner of the hotel was the husband of her sister Debora, Adolf Zaller.

-While she was managing the hotel, one of the regulars was Ivo Andrić.
+While she was managing the hotel, one of the regulars was writer Ivo Andrić.
 The two of them built a close relationship over the years.